×

 • Ukrainian is spoken as a national language in: Ukraine.

 You will also get to know the continents where Norwegian and Ukrainian speaking countries lie.
-Based on the number of people that speak these languages, the position of Norwegian language is not available and position of Ukrainian language is 26.
+Based on the number of people that speak these languages, the position of Norwegian language is 18 and position of Ukrainian language is 26.
 Find all the information about these languages on Norwegian and Ukrainian.

 Norwegian and Ukrainian Language History